Greif: Fiscal Q2 Earnings Snapshot - WTOP News

-DELAWARE, Ohio (AP) — DELAWARE, Ohio (AP) — Greif Inc. (GEF.B) on Wednesday reported profit of $47.3 million in its fiscal second quarter.
+DELAWARE, Ohio (AP) — DELAWARE, Ohio (AP) — Greif Inc. (GEF) on Wednesday reported fiscal second-quarter profit of $47.3 million.

 The Delaware, Ohio-based company said it had profit of 82 cents per share.
 Earnings, adjusted for restructuring costs and asset impairment costs, came to $1.19 per share.

+The results surpassed Wall Street expectations.
+The average estimate of four analysts surveyed by Zacks Investment Research was for earnings of $1.08 per share.

-The industrial packaging company posted revenue of $1.39 billion in the period.
+The industrial packaging company posted revenue of $1.39 billion in the period, which missed Street forecasts.
+Three analysts surveyed by Zacks expected $1.43 billion.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.